ashleygwilliams/a-very-brief-intro-to-rust/README.md

 ## dealing with strings

-String in Rust are a lot more complicated than you might be used to if you are coming from another language, in particular, interpretted languages like Ruby or JavaScript.
+String in Rust are a lot more complicated than you might be used to if you are coming from another language, in particular, interpreted languages like Ruby or JavaScript.
 Here's some key points:

 #### `&str` and `String`